What’s at the top of the Signature team’s bucket list?

 Revel in the isolation of Patagonia

-Zac de Silva – Editorial Intern
+Zac de Silva – Editorial Assistant

 Covering glaciers, alpine lakes and snow-capped peaks, the O Circuit in Patagonia’s Torres del Paine National Park would the pinnacle of adventure for me.
 Lugging a fully loaded backpack for eight days through rugged terrain may sound like the opposite of a holiday for some, but for me, the remoteness is what I find most alluring.
 I want to feel what it’s like to live in a world almost untouched by humans, where Mother Nature’s unpredictability makes every day as daring as the last.